-6.1.1 Web clients
+5.1.1 Web clients

-The source code for the web clients is in the IDP_Z3_web_client folder.
+The repository for the web clients is in a separate GitLab repository.

 The clients are written in Typescript, using the Angular framework (version 7.1), and the primeNG library of widgets.
 It uses the Monaco editor.
 The interactions with the server are controlled by idp.service.ts.
 The AppSettings file contains important settings, such as the address of the IDP-Z3 sample theories.